 Because the overwhelming majority of Kuwait's population is urbanized, Omani Arabs have adapted to a modern way of life.
 For centuries, housing in Kuwait consisted of small cottages, mud huts, and a few larger homes plastered with cement or limestone.
 However, in recent years, housing conditions have improved tremendously.
 The government is using much of its oil revenues to modernize the country in other ways as well.
 For example, Kuwait now has quality public health services.
 Free education is provided for students in kindergarten through college.
 This includes free meals, clothing, books, and transportation.
-A modern network of roads has been built, and air transportation is also highly advanced.
+Kuwait has also improved their network of roads and air transportation is highly advanced.

 Unfortunately, Kuwait has no reusable water and must rely on wells and purified sea water.
 Most of the country's food must be imported.
 Today, there are relatively few jobs in the oil industry because most of the work is done by machines.
 The government is trying to provide more jobs by encouraging the growth of economic activities rather than oil production.